-The Company confirms compliance with Rule 712 of the Listing Manual in engaging PricewaterhouseCoopers LLP ("PwC"), as the external auditor of the Company for FY2022 which is registered with the Accounting and Corporate Regulatory Authority.
-Pursuant to Rule 715 of the Listing Manual, PwC are the external auditors of the Company and of its Singapore subsidiaries (except Richvein Pte Ltd).
-The Company engages Ernst & Young LLP as the auditor of Richvein Pte Ltd and other suitable audit firms for its foreign subsidiaries for FY2022.
+The Company confirms compliance with Rule 712 of the Listing Manual in engaging PricewaterhouseCoopers LLP ("PWC"), as the external auditor of the Company for FY2023 which is registered with the Accounting and Corporate Regulatory Authority.
+Pursuant to Rule 715 of the Listing Manual, PWC are the external auditors of the Company and of its Singapore subsidiaries (except Richvein Pte Ltd).
+The Company engages Ernst & Young LLP as the auditor of Richvein Pte Ltd and other suitable audit firms for its foreign subsidiaries for FY2023.
 Pursuant to Rule 716 of the Listing Manual, the Board and AC are satisfied that the appointment would not compromise the standard and effectiveness of the audit of the Company.
-The AC has reviewed the amount of non-audit services rendered to the Group by PwC.
-During the year, the fees paid to the external auditor of the Company for non-audit services amounted to \$59,000 or 19.3% of the audit fee.
-Being satisfied that that the nature and extent of such services will not prejudice the independence and objectivity of PwC as the external auditor, the AC has recommended their re-nomination to the Board.
+The AC has reviewed the amount of non-audit services rendered to the Group by PWC.
+During the year, the fees paid to the external auditor of the Company for non-audit services amounted to \$51,000 or 15.4% of the audit fee.
+Being satisfied that the nature and extent of such services will not prejudice the independence and objectivity of PWC as he external auditor, the AC has recommended their re-nomination to the Board.

-The Company has complied with Rules 712, 715 and 716 of the Listing Manual in relation to the engagement of PwC as its auditor for FY2022.
+The Company has complied with Rules 712, 715 and 716 of the Listing Manual in relation to the engagement of PWC as its auditor for FY2023.